Student Assistance Programs (SAP)

 What is SAP?

-In Pennsylvania, every middle school and high school and some elementary schools have a Student Assistance Program (SAP).
-The purpose of this program is to be a resource for parents, school staff, and other people who care, when students are showing warning signs of problems which may affect their success in school.
+Every middle school and high school in Pennsylvania and some elementary schools have a Student Assistance Program (SAP).
+The purpose of this program is to be a resource for parents, school staff, and other people who care when students are showing warning signs of problems that may affect their success in school.

 - Withdrawing from family, friends, and/or school

 - Changing friends no longer spends time with old friends

 - Talking about suicide